treigerm/WaterNet/README.md

 ```
 Netherlands
 England
-Bayern (sub-region of Germany)
+Bayern (subregion of Germany)
-Nordrhein-Westfalen (sub-region of Germany)
+Nordrhein-Westfalen (subregion of Germany)
 Hungary
-Nord-est (sub-region of Italy)
+Nord-est (subregion of Italy)
 ```
+After you downloaded the shapefiles, place the expanded zip files in the `Shapefiles` directory and remove the ".shp" extension from the folder.

 ### Satellite images